 Characterizing the seasonal variation of mixing in a large, deep lake

-Seasonal pathways of energy in a large lake
+Seasonality modulates wind-driven mixing pathways in a large lake